-Whether you use an out-of-the-box template or get one created especially for your brand, using a consistent design will help your brand achieve a layer of cohesiveness and flow.
+Whether you use an out-of-the-box template, build an email template, or get one created especially for your brand, using a consistent design will help your brand achieve a layer of cohesiveness and flow.

 Because how your email reads will be a clear indicator of whether your readers stick around or click unsubscribe.